 My daughter and her father have been asking me for ages to make Cannoli.
 So the other day I was at the Bakery buying bread and right in front of me was a huge tray of Cannoli.
 So I thought “ok what the heck, Cannoli it is”!

 A recipe for the dough I had, but I really didn’t want to fry them.
 Because let’s face it, frying is such a mess!
 So I opted for baking.
-I also thought that a lot of people aren’t going to have the tubes needed for making the Classic Cannoli, so why not make mini tarts?
+I also thought that even if you don’t have the tubes needed for making the Classic Cannoli, you can also make your own by rolling up some foil into a similar shape!
+Or you could make mini tarts!

-Ok so the dough was made and baked and lined with chocolate, I figured the hard part was done.
+Ok so the dough was made and baked and dipped with melted chocolate and chopped nuts, so I figured the hard part was done.
 I was wrong!

 I knew that you needed three ingredients for the filling, ricotta (I use cow’s milk, the traditional is Goat’s milk, but we (meaning me and my daughter) find it too strong), sugar and chocolate chips or candied fruit if you prefer.